R. Ross Beattie Senior Public School Home

 Principal: Kristi Couture

-Acting Vice-Principal: Jen McGinn
+Vice-Principal: Jennifer McGinn

 Who was R. Ross Beattie?
 Where did he come from and why was our school named after him?